 View our Wastewater Testing Fact Sheet.
 [PDF, 363 KB]

 Find out more about wastewater testing.

 The communications and equity of COVID-19 surveilance has been researched by ESR and published on Figshare(external link).
 A summery of the research (October 2021) can be found here [PDF, 1.7 MB].

 ESR has a research project exploring whether individuals could give a saliva sample to be tested for SARS-CoV-2.
+This includes the Air NZ study.
 This is based on overseas work that suggests that there may be a role for a test that is more comfortable for people, that could therefore be used more frequently.
 A nasopharyngeal sample is currently the best practice tool for diagnosis, and this is unlikely to change with the introduction of saliva as a sample, but ESR is looking at whether saliva samples could be used in certain settings as a screening tool.